Utah Beach: Result

 The 4th Infantry Division did not meet all their D-Day objectives at Utah, partly because they had arrived too far to the south.
 They suffered 197 casualties.
 Airborne troops arriving by parachute and glider numbered an additional 14,000 men, with 2,500 casualties.
 Around 700 men were lost in engineering units, 70th Tank Battalion, and LCTs and other vessels sunk by the enemy.
 German losses are unknown.

 Forces landing on Utah cleared the immediate area in less than an hour, and penetrated 4 mi inland by the close of D-Day.
 Within two hours of landing, the 82nd Airborne captured the important crossroads at Sainte-Mère-Église, but they failed to neutralize the line of defenses along the Merderet on D-Day as planned.
 While many of the airborne forces landed far from their drop zones and were unable to meet all their D-Day objectives, this widespread scattering of forces had the unintended side effect of confusing the German defenders, who were slow to react.

 The highly trained 4th Division faced a mediocre German unit composed of conscripts; all the best troops of the 709th Division had been sent to the Eastern Front.
-The Allies achieved and maintained air superiority, which meant that the Germans were unable to make observations of preparations underway in Britain prior to the invasion and were unable to launch airborne counterassaults on D-Day.
+The Allies achieved and maintained air superiority, which meant that the Germans were unable to make observations of preparations underway in Britain prior to the invasion and were unable to launch airborne counter assaults on D-Day.
 Extensive Allied reconnaissance provided the attackers with detailed maps of the defenses and terrain.
 Unlike neighboring Omaha, the preliminary aerial bombardment was highly effective at Utah.
 Indecisiveness and an overcomplicated command structure on the part of the German high command was also a factor in the Allied success at Utah and throughout the Normandy campaign.